-Any member, attender, delegate, media representative, speaker, exhibitor, contractor, subcontractor, consultant, volunteer, intern or support staff at an AWP Conference, Bookfair, or at any AWP-hosted event are similarly cautioned against engaging in any communications or actions that can reasonably give rise to liability for harassment, as described above.
+Any member, attender, delegate, media representative, speaker, exhibitor, contractor, subcontractor, consultant, volunteer, intern, or support staff at an AWP Conference, Bookfair, or any AWP-hosted event is similarly cautioned against engaging in any communications or actions that can reasonably give rise to liability for harassment, as described above.

 Procedures in Cases of Harassment

-At AWP’s workplace, any AWP employee, consultant, volunteer, or intern who believes that she or he has been subjected to unlawful harassment of any kind has the responsibility to report the harassment immediately to her or his supervisor.
-If the employee, consultant, volunteer, or intern is uncomfortable reporting the harassment to her or his immediate supervisor (for any reason), the employee, consultant, volunteer, or intern must report the harassment to: (a) the next higher level of management above the immediate supervisor, or (b) to the Executive Director of AWP, or (c) to the Chair of AWP.
+At AWP’s workplace, any AWP employee, consultant, volunteer, or intern who believes that she, he or they have been subjected to unlawful harassment of any kind has the responsibility to report the harassment immediately to her, his or their supervisor.
+If the employee, consultant, volunteer, or intern is uncomfortable reporting the harassment to her, his or their immediate supervisor (for any reason), the employee, consultant, volunteer, or intern must report the harassment to the next higher level of management above the immediate supervisor, or the executive director of AWP, or the chair of AWP.
 AWP also has an arrangement with an independent law firm, LPP Law of Rockville, MD, to enable a concern or complaint to be raised with them, if preferred.

 Every report of harassment will be investigated promptly and impartially.
 AWP will maintain confidentiality to the extent consistent with its legal obligations to disclose, investigate, address, resolve and/or rectify the complaint.
 The complainant and the accused will be informed of the results of the investigation.